jina-ai/jina/docs/fundamentals/executor/executor-methods.md

 Let's take a look at all these arguments:

-- `docs`: A `DocumentArray` that is part of the request.
-Since the nature of `Executor` is to wrap functionality related to `DocumentArray`, it is usually the main processing unit inside `Executor` methods.
+- `docs`: A DocumentArray that is part of the request.
+Since the nature of Executor is to wrap functionality related to `DocumentArray`, it is usually the main processing unit inside Executor methods.
 It is important to notice that these `docs` can be also changed in place, just like it could happen with any other `list`-like object in a Python function.

-- `parameters`: A Dict object that can be used to pass extra parameters to the `Executor` functions.
+- `parameters`: A Dict object that can be used to pass extra parameters to the Executor functions.

-- `docs_matrix`:  This is the least common parameter to be used for an `Executor`.
-This argument is needed when an `Executor` is used inside a `Flow` to merge or reduce the output of more than one other `Executor`.
+- `docs_matrix`:  This is the least common parameter to be used for an Executor.
+This argument is needed when an Executor is used inside a Flow to merge or reduce the output of more than one other Executor.